Portevent/Brume-Documentation/doc/MagicEngine/Entity/Entity.md

 tag:
 - class
 ---
-#class
-An entity represent a unit in the world, that move, interact and cast spell A basic entity hold at least
+An entity represent a unit in the world, that move, interact and cast spell\
+A basic entity hold at least\
-- An EntityName : their name
+- An EntityName : their name\
-- An EntityBehaviorEvent : an object holding all the basic even emitter for the entity (on move, on hit etc...)
+- An EntityBehaviorEvent : an object holding all the basic even emitter for the entity (on move, on hit etc...)\
-- A Coordinate : its position
+- A Coordinate : its position\
-- Life and MaxLife : two float to represent the entity hp
+- Life and MaxLife : two float to represent the entity hp\
-- Alignment : enum for which an entity is friendly, neutral or enemy
+- Alignment : enum for which an entity is friendly, neutral or enemy\
-- Instance : the gameobject associated
+- Instance : the gameobject associated\
-- summons : dictionnary, associating spell name with a list of Entity they summoned
+- summons : dictionnary, associating spell name with a list of Entity they summoned\
+\

-- destination : coordinate where the entity is moving
+- destination : coordinate where the entity is moving\
 - afflictions : list of afflictions

 ---